 Q. Does it cost money to access Centennial-Cedar Bay Beach?

-• Parking and access to the park and beach is free for Port Colborne residents with their beach pass
+• Parking and access to the park and beach is free for Port Colborne residents that display their PORTicipate pass on the dashboard of their vehicle.

 Q. Will washroom facilities be available?

-• Yes, washroom facilities will continue to be made available at both beaches.
+• Yes, washroom facilities are available at Cedar Bay beach.